FilipK999/todo-app/README.md

 # todo-app

 A "To do" App with its own register/login system.

 # Used Technologies

-MERN stack (MongoDB, Express.js, React.js, Node.js), Redux, JWT, axios, prettier
+MERN stack (MongoDB, Express.js, React.js, Node.js), Redux, JWT, Material-UI, Heroku, Axios, prettier